Álvaro Cunhal: Early life

+Political career

+He visited the Soviet Union for the first time in 1935 to attend the Seventh World Congress of the Comintern in Moscow.
+He joined the Central Committee of the party in 1936.
+His first arrest occurred in 1937, at the age of 23.

-While in prison, Cunhal submitted his final thesis on the topic of abortion and obtained his law degree (the jury included future Prime Minister Marcello Caetano, who would later replace Salazar).
-In his thesis, Cunhal supports the legalization of abortion in Portugal, while he also scrutinised the case of abortion in the Soviet Union, who had been made legal during Vladimir Lenin rule but outlawed once again by Stalin, in 1936 (which Cunhal supported, claiming abortion was not practised anymore in the Soviet Union), highlighting the dangers and societal costs of illegal abortions in his country and exploring the reasons that led women to decide to end their pregnancy.
+While in prison in July 1940, Cunhal submitted his final thesis on the topic of abortion and obtained his law degree (the jury included future Prime Minister Marcello Caetano, who would later replace Salazar).
+In his thesis, Cunhal supported the legalisation of abortion in Portugal, while he also scrutinised the case of abortion in the Soviet Union, which had been made legal under Lenin but was outlawed once again by Stalin in 1936.
+Cunhal claimed abortion was no longer practised in the Soviet Union and thus supported this change, but contrasted this with Portugal, highlighting the dangers and social costs of illegal abortions in his country and exploring the reasons that led women to decide to end their pregnancy.
 He then taught for some months at the Colégio Moderno, in Lisbon.
-Among his pupils was the future President of Portugal, Mário Soares, who would become one of his great political rivals after the coup of 1974.
+Among his pupils was the future President of Portugal, Mário Soares, who would become one of his great political rivals after the 1974 revolution.

-From 1941 to 1949, Cunhal lived "underground" and became the de facto party leader.
-Arrested by the PIDE in 1949, he remained in prison for 11 years until a spectacular escape from the seaside Peniche prison in 1960.
+From 1941 to 1949, Cunhal lived "underground" and became de facto party leader.
+Arrested by the PIDE in 1949, he remained in prison for 11 years until escaping from the seaside Peniche Fortress prison in 1960.
 The government of António Salazar claimed that a Soviet submarine was near the Peniche coast waiting for Cunhal.
 In 1961, Cunhal was elected as the party's secretary-general, following the death of Bento Gonçalves in the political prisoners colony of Tarrafal in Cape Verde.
-Cunhal lived in exile in Moscow, where his daughter Ana Cunhal was born on December 25, 1960, and Paris until the Carnation Revolution of April 1974.
+Cunhal lived in exile in Moscow, where his daughter, Ana Cunhal, was born on December 25, 1960, and in Paris until the Carnation Revolution of April 1974.